 Eighth Grade English is designed to improve students' abilities to communicate in the English language.
 Students will learn to listen, speak, read, and write more effectively; and to expand and enrich their experiences and tastes in reading literature, fiction, and non-fiction.
+Units from the StudySync online textbook help students develop Common Core ELA skills.
 NOVELS: The Pearl, excerpts from other works by John Steinbeck, The Diary of Anne Frank, and Treasure Island or The Adventures of Tom Sawyer.